merss237/k8s-deploy/README.md

 spec:
   rules:
 ```
+To improve performance and avoid unnecessary substitutions, the workflow only templates files that:

+- Have one of the extensions: `.yaml`, `.yml`, or `.json`
+- Contain the pattern `${` (indicating they use environment variable placeholders)

 These values are injected by the workflow using the [`nowactions/envsubst`](https://github.com/nowactions/envsubst) action, based on your workflow inputs and values resolved from `env-map.yaml`.

 > This approach allows you to reuse the same Kubernetes manifests across multiple environments, dynamically substituting names, hostnames, and namespaces to reflect the target cluster configuration.